rapid7/metasploit-framework/How-to-use-a-Metasploit-module-appropriately.md

 * Demonstrations.
 * Other surprises.

-There are mainly two ways to find the pull request of the module you're using:
+There are a few ways to find the pull request of the module you're using:

+* **Via `info -d` in msfconsole**: If you generate a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and set it in your shell environment with `export GITHUB_OAUTH_TOKEN your_token`, the builtin documentation will show relevant pull requests for the current module.

 * **Via the pull request number**: If you actually know the pull request number, this is the easiest.
 Simply go: